utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Collapse an array to a single value

-Applies the function to every element in the array.
-In this case, it adds all the elements of the array together.
+The `reduce()` function applies a function to every element in the array.
+In this example, it adds all the elements of the array together.

 ### FQL